miica37/Unreal-Meryl/docs/overview.rst

 Meryl has been tested briefly on UE5 and seems to be working fine.
 However I was working mostly on UE 4.22 so if there are any issues with other UE versions, please report back and I will try to fix them ASAP.

+UE4 to UE5 Converted Projects:
     One thing I noticed when opening the preview map in UE5 (and also UE4.27) is it looks much brighter than the same map in UE4.
 The exposure compensation setting for PostProcessVolume has reverted back to 1.0, so turning it back to 0.0 should line up the looks with UE 4.22.

 .. image:: /images/ue5/ue5-after.jpg
     :align: center